pydantic/logfire/docs/guides/web-ui/live.md

 # Live View

-The live view is a central part of **Logfire**, where you can see traces in real-time.
+The live view is the focal point of **Logfire**, where you can see traces arrive in real-time.

 The live view is useful for watching what's going on within your application in real-time (as the name suggests), but it can also be used to explore historical data via the *live view search*.